Containers

 Unlocking Benefits with Bottlerocket: A Purpose-Built Container OS

-This post discusses Bottlerocket, a Linux-based open source operating system (OS) that is purpose-built for running containers.
-We walk through fleet management at scale and how users can benefit from it.
-We also share how the product roadmap of Bottlerocket is driven based on community and user feedback.
+This post discusses Bottlerocket, a Linux-based open source operating system that is purpose-built for running containers.
+We will walk through fleet management at scale and how users can benefit from it.
+We will also share the key pillars that support Bottlerocket’s development plan.

 The challenges of fleet management with General-Purpose host Operating Systems

 General-Purpose Operating Systems (GPOS) are designed to accommodate a wide range of applications and use cases, providing a versatile environment for diverse computing needs.
-However, this inclusivity presents challenges in terms of optimization and fleet management.
+However, this inclusivity presents challenges in terms of resource optimization and fleet management.
 In environments with a large GPOS footprint, the multitude of software packages often leads to version disparities across systems, making fleet management complex.
-Then, coordinating updates and making sure of uniformity become formidable task, especially in large-scale deployments where compatibility must be preserved for a wide variety of applications.
+Coordinating updates and ensuring uniformity becomes a formidable task, especially in large-scale deployments where compatibility must be preserved for a wide variety of applications.

 To reduce some of the compatibility challenges, GPOS vendors typically offer long-term support (LTS): a product lifecycle management policy not to make incompatible changes to software packages, combined with a promise to provide security and bug fixes.
 It is difficult to keep the compatibility promise while continuously updating open source software to the latest versions, and expensive to keep the support promise by back-porting patches and fixes to older versions.
 These challenges and costs grow over time, which leads to typical LTS lifetimes of five to ten years for a GPOS, with the user migrating to a newer version before the support period ends.